Tinkoff/stapp/CONTRIBUTING.md

 - Fork the repo.
 - Checkout the `develop` branch.
-- Clone it and install dependencies.
+- Clone it and install dependencies with `npm run bootstrap` command.

 ```bash
 git clone https://github.com/TinkoffCreditSystems/stapp